kyrie1218/r2macro/docs/_coverpage.md

 ##  *Tradeoff of the current and future*

-> A simple documentation to learn dynamic macroeconomics for academic beginner
+> A simple documentation to learn dynamic macroeconomics for academic beginners